Graswald-Schaetzle/graswald-schaetzle-website/src/content/pageHome.md

         We believe transformation only works when it connects technology with narrative, direction with dialogue, and ambition with execution.
-Not driven by hype – but by clarity, relevance and the will to act.
+Not driven by hype, but by clarity, relevance and the will to act.
 We don’t just advise.
 We co-create.
 We implement.
 We stay until it works.